min2ha/ukwa-site/content/target/47269/index.en.md

   "subject": "Brexit"
 }

-# Oxford Business Law Blog: Article 50 Notification – in the Courts and in Parliament

 Shortly after the UK referendum on 23 June 2016, a number of separate claims were commenced in the English High Court concerning legal interpretation of Article 50.
 These proceedings, commenced variously by a hairdresser, a fund manager and some expats, have been joined and heard together as Santos & Miller v Secretary of State for Exiting the European Union (the Article 50 Proceedings).
 This briefing details the arguments made during the Article 50 Proceedings.
 It also provides a brief update on the current Parliamentary debate on this issue and the wider impact of the legal challenge.